 Alexa and Google are different in what they measure and how.
 PageRank gives an indication of how popular a website is in terms of reputation and Alexa gives an estimate of how much traffic a website is getting daily.

 Alexa is a web directory that provides free traffic metrics, search analytics and demographics amongst other things.
-Unlike Google’s PageRank that takes time to measure, Alexa’s stats are updated more quickly.
-You can add an Alexa Toolbar to your browser to check the ranking of other sites but, don’t get obsessed with this unless you are looking for high quality backlinks.
+Unlike Google’s PageRank which takes time to measure, Alexa’s stats are updated more quickly.
+You can add an Alexa Toolbar to your browser to check the ranking of other sites but, don’t get obsessed with this unless you are looking for high-quality backlinks.
 Alexa data is skewed as it relies on readers downloading the toolbar.
 A bit like the pesky Nielsen ratings used to measure TV show popularity.

-To sum up: You should grow your readership, link to quality content on sites you like and hopefully they will provide a relevant link back and therefore more traffic.
+To sum up: You should grow your readership, link to quality content on sites you like and hopefully, they will provide a relevant link back and therefore more traffic.

 It is more important to worry about whether your content is optimised for search engines (SEO) rather than page ranking when you first start out.
 SEO will be covered in another post.